-The process of collecting ata is a process of collecting data needed to answer research questions or problems that arise at the beginning of research.(Flick, 2013).
 The data were obtained through a group discussion forum organized by the Directorate of Courses and Training of the Ministry of Education and Culture.
-The FGD process has been ongoing for more than 6 months (Yin K, 2011).
-In the implementation of FGD, each competency certification body verifies graduate competency standards with the curriculum they have and then stated in the form of an assessment rubric.
-The other data were obtained from the documents taken from the rubric model implemented by each competence certification body to measure the level of competence of the students.
+The FGD process has been ongoing for more than 2 months (Yin K, 2011).
 Other data were obtained through the assessment of the competency test section of the document.
-The data collection procedure was carried out by evaluating the category owned by each competency certification institute and comparing it with the model developed, namely the TATO (Terbuka, Adil, Terukur dan Objektif ) model (Open, Fair, Measurable and Objective).
-This model was developed by the Directorate of Course and Training Development and The Certification Competency Forum.(Kemdikbud and Forum LSK, 2021).
+The data collection procedure was carried out by evaluating the category owned by each competency certification institute and comparing it with the model developed, namely the TATO (Terbuka, Adil, Terukur dan Objektif) model (Open, Fair, Measurable and Objective).
+This model was developed by the Directorate of Course and Training Development and The Certification Competency Forum.(Kemdikbud and Forum LSK, 2021)